-I’ve learned a few things about ministering to men — and understanding myself more — by raising boys.
-One thing I’ve learned is that boys are desperate for wisdom.
+I’ve learned a few things about ministering to men – and understanding myself more – by raising boys.
+One thing I’ve learned is boys are desperate for wisdom.
 They crave it.
-They want someone to speak into their life — save them from making the wrong decision.
+They want someone to speak into their life – and, hopefully save them from making the wrong decision.

 But, equally true, they are often either too timid to ask for it or they just never know to do so.

-(Someone told me guys seldom ask for directions either, but I’m having a hard time believing that one. 🙂 )
+(Someone told me guys seldom ask for directions either, but I’m having a hard time believing this one. 🙂 )

 I’m close to my two adult boys.
 We’ve walked through a lot of life together – mine and theirs.
 They are on their own, have good careers, and live healthy, productive lives.
 They love other people with grace.
 Best of all, they both love and pursue Jesus actively.
 I couldn’t be more proud as a dad.